 A laptop that can last you through a college day might be the best companion to have around.
 A typical day revolves around classes and extracurricular activities, most of which don’t give you the luxury of plugging your laptop into the sockets each time.
 In this case, you need something that lasts you through the day on a single charge.
 An additional battery would be ideal as well, but most laptops now come with a non-replaceable battery, so you need to get it right from the word go.
 The good news is, the newer chips being used in laptops now offer better battery life, but it all depends on your usage cycle.

 A traditional notebook or a hybrid?

-How do you love your laptop – the traditional notebook style, or the new hybrid convertibles.
-Now, you have hybrids that can function like the traditional clamshell-style system when you nee them, but can transform into a convenient form factor; some fold into tablet style, while others completely detach from the keyboard.
+How do you love your laptop – the traditional notebook style, or the new hybrid convertibles with a comfortable keyboard.
+Now, you have hybrids that can function as the traditional clamshell-style system when you need them, but can transform into a convenient form factor; some fold into tablet-style, while others completely detach from the keyboard.
 Also, you have ultrabooks, which sport the traditional notebook style, but are extremely paper-thin, and offer reliable performance.
 On design, you’re spoilt of choice and preference.

 1. Acer Swift 3

 CPU: Latest 8th generation Intel Core i5-8250U| Graphics: Intel HD Graphics 620 | RAM: 8GB – 16GB | Screen: 15.6-inch FHD (1,920 x 1,080) Widescreen IPS | Storage: 256GB SSD

 The Acer Swift 3 (SF315-51-518S) has the looks of a premium laptop, with an ultra-thin, all-aluminum body that competes with what you’d find n pricier ultrabooks.
 It brandishes the power of Intel’s latest 8th-generation processor, a comfortable backlit keyboard, useful connectivity ports, and a passive 8 hours of battery life.